OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-Only Expanding Card

-This document details how to create an expanding card effect using only CSS.
+This document details the creation of an expanding card effect using only CSS.
 No JavaScript is required!
-This utilizes CSS transitions and transforms to achieve a smooth and visually appealing animation.
+This effect creates a visually appealing animation where a card expands to reveal more content when hovered over.
+We'll use plain CSS3 for this example, making it highly performant and compatible across various browsers.

 **Description of the Styling:**

-This example creates a card that expands vertically when hovered over.
-The expansion reveals hidden content below the initial card.
-The styling uses a combination of `transition`, `transform`, and `max-height` properties to control the animation and size of the card.
-We also leverage some basic box-shadow and padding for visual enhancement.
+The card is styled with a simple box shadow, border-radius, and padding.
+The key to the expanding effect is using CSS transitions on `transform`, `box-shadow`, and `padding`.
+The `:hover` pseudo-class triggers the animation.
+We'll utilize a slight change in `box-shadow` to enhance the visual effect of expansion.

 **Full Code:**